koka-lang/koka/doc/spec/tour.kk.md

-Here is another version of the Fibonacci function but this time implemented using local state.
+Here is another version of the Fibonacci function but this time implemented using local mutable variables.
 We use the `repeat` function to iterate `n` times:

 ```
 fun main() { println(fib2(10)) }